 and Louvre for Kids Tour

-Your tour will end with an introduction to Leonardo Da Vinci's Mona Lisa, but due to its display location and the waiting time to see the painting, your guide will not be able to take you inside the Mona Lisa room.
-Your expert guide will accompany you to the waiting line.
-At the end of the tour you are free to continue exploring he museum independently.
+Your tour will end with an introduction to Leonardo Da Vinci's Mona Lisa, but due to its display location and the waiting time to see the painting, your guide may not be able to take you inside the Mona Lisa room.
+Your expert guide will accompany you to the entrance of the room and provide you with directions should you like to continue exploring the museum independently.

 Where can I get a snack or have lunch?